Helping-Hands-d09/helping-hands-front-end/README.md

 ## Description:

 The **Helping Hands** application allows the campaign organizers and volunteers to find eachother, and to be able to connect and communicate effectively.

+## User Stories:

+The user stories are located in the [project management board](https://trello.com/b/K1n2wxGo/final-project-helping-hands), on Trello.